-What I found really enlightening was that people were always really happy to chat – even the kind that I might have expected to be a little withdrawn – for instance young couples, or even people who didn’t speak English very well.
+What I found really enlightening was that people were always really happy to chat – even the kind that I might have expected to be a little withdrawn – for instance younger people, or even people who didn’t speak English very well.

 These random encounters can be so memorable and enriching.
 And let’s face it, far more enjoyable than hanging around bored waiting for the bus to show up.

 As I mentioned in my previous blog on job interview confidence, posture is so important.
 The way we hold ourselves tells those around us a lot about how we’re feeling, even if they’re not body language experts.